 Be cautious on the roads during the busy holiday season:

 - Make sure you are alert, well-rested, and sober while driving.
 Avoid distractions, such as using a mobile device or eating behind the wheel.

 - See and be seen.
 Clear all snow and ice from the hood, roof, windows, headlights and taillights of your vehicle.

 - Check weather and travel conditions before heading out.
 Give yourself extra time for travel and, if the weather is bad, wait for conditions to improve.

-- Avoid skidding by driving for the conditions, slowing down, leaving earlier to get to your destination and anticipating lane changes, turns, and curves.
+- Drive according to the condition and slow down to avoid skidding.
+Leave earlier to get to your destination in time and practise cautious driving by anticipating lane changes, turns, and curves.

-- Proper braking is essential to survive on the road in winter.
+- Proper braking is essential to safe driving during the winter.
 The best way to stop on a slippery surface is to use threshold or controlled braking and shift to neutral.

-- Stopping on a slippery surface requires more space, so increase your following distance.
-Focus your attention as far ahead as possible while driving.
+- Stopping on a slippery surface requires more space, so make sure there is sufficient distance between your car and other cars ahead of you.
+While driving, it is a good idea to focus your attention as far ahead as possible.

 Lastly, while there are no official COVID-19 restrictions or public health guidelines still in place with respect to gatherings, be sure to practise safe distancing, masking, and sanitizing to prevent any further COVID-19 outbreaks.